kjs29/demystify-elliott-wave-theory/README.md

 ### Updating Local Lows

 - **Updating Local Low:** The local low is updated whenever a new local minimum is lower than the current local low.
 Existing local lows that are higher than the new price are removed, ensuring that the oldest local lows are the lowest, and as time progresses, the newer local lows tend to be higher.
 - **Resetting Threshold:** The resetting threshold feature ensures that the algorithm does not get stuck on local minima that are no longer relevant as new, significantly lower minima are found.
 This helps in dynamically adjusting the list of local lows to reflect more meaningful and current price movements.
+Simply, the higher threshold is, the wider range of timeline you are allowing it to test.

     - *Example*